Western Howgills

 Left: The Rakes karren; Right: A general view of Hutton Roof Crags.

-We walked up, with views to the Lakes and Dales and Morecambe Bay, dropped down to the road below Farleton Knott, followed the bridleway to reach Lancelot Clark Storth (what a name for a scrubby wilderness!) and continued up to the trig point (274 metres).
+ragwort We walked up, with views to the Lakes and Dales and Morecambe Bay, dropped down to the road below Farleton Knott, followed the bridleway to reach Lancelot Clark Storth (what a name for a scrubby wilderness!) and continued up to the trig point (274 metres).
 All the way we kept our eyes peeled for flowers – but we didn’t see much variety.
 The most prevalent was a tall, handsome one, with fine yellow flowers (shown left).
-The centre of the flower was ragwort like a mini-sunflower, from which spread a dozen or so rays, with curls at the ends.
+The centre of the flower was like a mini-sunflower, from which spread a dozen or so rays, with curls at the ends.
 The flower-heads grew in clusters to provide a welcome splash of colour to the bracken-dominated crags.
 I have searched carefully through Yorke’s 79 species but cannot find it there.
 I will have to email Mr Yorke to inform him that he has missed one.

 No, of course, the yellow plant is ragwort, which is regarded as a weed by most people, especially owners of cattle and horses, for whom ragwort is poisonous – the cattle and horses, that is, although no doubt the owners too if they were foolish enough to eat it.
 Similar may be said of the cattle and horses: they are not normally foolish enough to eat it (Hutton Roof Crags has some distinctive Red Poll cattle, a breed that has its own Society: I think people can join too).
 They will only do so if the ragwort has been sprayed so that it doesn’t look like ragwort, or if the ragwort is included in hay for them, or if they are desperately hungry.
 So it’s us that have made ragwort a danger to cattle and horses.